 - Alliterative Name

 - Brutal Honesty: There's no doubt he's extraordinarily grateful to Glee for propelling him to stardom, but nevertheless Colfer can sometimes be pretty harsh on the show compared to his colleagues.
 He's come down on it for perceived flaws such as its Narm, the second season's preference for popular songs over ones that fit the scenes better, and talked the writers into changing a scene that potentially Wimpified for Kurt.
-Also isn't afraid to say things that might upset the show's huge shipping fanbase; he has a decidedly cynical take on Kurt and Blaine's relationship and seems to think of Klainers as having a bit of a Fan Dumb, although how much of it is legit annoyance at some of the... weirder things they've said to him and how much of it is just the usual good-natured ribbing is arguable:"Be scared.
+Also isn't afraid to say things that might upset the show's huge shipping fanbase; he has a decidedly cynical take on Kurt and Blaine's relationship and seems to think of Klainers as having a bit of a Fan Dumb, although how much of it is just the usual good-natured ribbing and how much of it is legit annoyance at some of the... weirder things they've said to him is arguable:"Be scared.
 Be very scared." - his advice to Grant Gustin on Klaine fans.

-- Deadpan Snarker: So deadpan that sometimes people actually take him seriously when he's snarking, and then raise a fuss over something he was obviously being sarcastic about.
-He's barely twenty-one years old; what do you expect?
+- So deadpan that sometimes people actually take him seriously when he's snarking, and then raise a fuss over something he was obviously being sarcastic about.

 - Although his fans are completely in the know, and usually find the deadpan jokes to be the most hilarious.
 Quite a few people laughed out loud when he described everyone waiting for Blaine and Kurt to kiss as perverts.